fermyon/developer/content/cloud/noops-sql-db.md

 Database "inspirational-pig" deleted
 ```

 > In the Private Beta, the database is inaccessible once the application has been deleted.
-However, we separate out the the database deletion step because we anticipate the database being accessible after deletion in a future beta.
+However, we separate out the database deletion step because we anticipate the database being accessible after deletion in a future beta.
 We enforce database deletion to prevent unintentional data sharing between Spin applications.

 ## FAQ